quixio/quix-samples/python/others/streamlit/README.md

 # Streamlit

-[This code sample](https://github.com/quixio/quix-samples/tree/main/python/destinations/streamlit) demonsrates how to run a Streamlit real-time dashboard that displays data from a Kafka topic.
+[This code sample](https://github.com/quixio/quix-samples/tree/main/python/others/streamlit) demonsrates how to run a Streamlit dashboard that displays data from a database (InfluxDb in this example.)

-You only need to edit the dashboard code if you want to update the layout, otherwise it works out of the box as a quick way to visualize your data.

-Note that the code expects a timestamp in one of these columns: "timestamp", "Timestamp", "time", "ts"

 ## How to run